LIVE

 What Federal Trade Commission Would Say To Salman Khan… If He Was A Hollywood Celebrity

 In India too, Bollywood seems to have picked up "social media advertising" trend.
-While Priyanka Chopra or Amitabh Bachchan may make a passing reference to the brand they endorse, we recently saw Salman Khan heavily promoting ‘Thumbs Up’ on his Facebook page.
+While Priyanka Chopra or Amitabh Bachchan may make a passing reference to the brand they endorse, we recently saw Salman Khan heavily promoting ‘Thums Up’ on his Facebook page.

 MUMBAI: The American consumer forum – Federal Trade Commission recently updated its Consumer Protection Rules for online activities, placing new guidelines on celebrities and what their allowed to say on their own social media platform.
 These guidelines come in the light of the fact that a lot of celebrities have started using their personal Twitter, Facebook and other social media accounts to promote the brands that they have signed on for endorsing.